MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_checkvideodecoderformat.md

+#### - pDecoderProfile [in]

+A pointer to a GUID that identifies the DXVA profile.

 #### - Format [in]

 A DXGI_FORMAT value that specifies the output format.
 Typical values include DXGI_FORMAT_NV12 and DXGI_FORMAT_420_OPAQUE.

+#### - pBool [out]

+A BOOL value that, if TRUE, specifies that the specified format can be used  for the specified DXVA profile.

 ## -returns